joshualoscar/OSSEM-Badge/docs/eclipse_setup.md

 not do tilde exapansion so type out your full path to your workspace (for example /home/you\_username/workspace).
 Once Eclipse is loaded up go to Help > Eclipse Marketplace...
 In the find search bar we are going to type GNU.
-We need to install GNU ARM Eclipse 3.1.1.
-This will install the necessary libraries in Eclipse to allow us to compile STM32 software within Eclipse.
+We need to install GNU ARM Eclipse 3.X.X. (as of Jan 2017 it ver 3.2.1) This will install the necessary libraries in Eclipse to allow us to compile STM32 software within Eclipse.
 ![eclipse-marketplace](images/gnu_eclipse_marketplace.png)